Self-guided walking/driving tour of the Historic

 Canesque, Chief of the Senecas at Nundawao Village, returned from the Genesee Reservation in 1794 to die and be buried in his beloved Kiandaga Valley.

-7-The Tellier House
+7-The Cleveland House

 Corner of Main St. and Rt.
 245

 This beautiful colonial home was built by Capt.
 Ephriam Cleveland, a Revolutionary War officer, in 1797.
 The house was one of the first frame homes in the village, and is today almost as it was in 1794.
 The Tellier House is noted for its excellent wall stenciling, the work of Stephen Clark, the son of Major Joseph Clark and grandson of Col. William Clark.
 Stephen was Naples' first college graduate and was the author of the widely used Clark's Grammar.
-There is currently an antique shop here.

 8-The Red School House